 - Write your RegID in the space provided on the Out of State - Fast Fingerprint Pass.

 - Get fingerprinted by a criminal law enforcement agency on an original APPLICANT fingerprint card that includes Texas Department of Insurance ORI TX920540Z.
 ALL requested information must be provided on the fingerprint card and you and the official taking the fingerprints must sign the card.
-Blank cards may be obtained from TDI by calling 512-322-3503 or e-mail request to License at LICENSE@tdi.texas.gov All fingerprints MUST be captured by a law enforcement agency.
+Blank cards may be obtained from TDI by calling 512-322-3503 or you may e-mail request to LICENSE@tdi.texas.gov.
+All fingerprints MUST be captured by a law enforcement agency.

-- Make a check for $41.45 payable to "Morpho Trust USA".
+- Make a check for $41.45 payable to "Morpho Trust USA."

 - Wait for a FAST receipt from MorphoTrust Enrollment Solutions.
 The receipt should be mailed to the applicant’s home address.
 If you do not receive the receipt within a month, please contact MorphoTrust Enrollment Solutions to receive a faxed copy.
 The FAST receipt allows TDI to locate criminal history reports.

 If a non-resident applicant holds a license in their resident state and that state grants reciprocal licenses to Texas adjusters, then the applicant does not need to take the state exam or pre-licensing course.
 The applicant will also be exempt from Texas’ CE and criminal history report requirements.
 Non-residents who live in non-licensing states can designate Texas as their home state.
 This provides those individuals with Texas' reciprocity and requires them to adhere to Texas CE requirements listed below.